Men's Basketball Coaches

-Joey Cantens enters his first season as Director of Basketball Operations at Florida Gulf Coast University under newly-appointed head coach Andy Enfield.
+Joey Cantens enters his third season as Director of Basketball Operations at Florida Gulf Coast University and first under new head coach Joe Dooley.

-In addition to day-to-day administrative responsibilities, Cantens will handle the scheduling of non-conference opponents, arrange team travel, monitor academic progress, coordinate scouting and film preparation and manage the student assistant staff.
+In addition to day-to-day administrative responsibilities, Cantens handles the scheduling of non-conference opponents, arrange team travel, monitor academic progress, coordinate scouting and film preparation and manage the student assistant staff.
 He will also serve as the assistant camp director of the Andy Enfield All Net Shooting Camp.

-This past August and September, Cantens was a member of John Calipari’s staff that led the Dominican Republic to its best finish in the FIBA Americas Championship (3rd place) and a spot in the 2014 World Games.
+For the past three summers in August and September, Cantens has been a member of John Calipari’s staff that led the Dominican Republic to its best finish in the FIBA Americas Championship (3rd place in 2011) and a spot in the 2014 World Games.
 The tournament was held in Mar del Plata, Argentina and also served as a qualifier for the 2012 Summer Olympics in London.
 Current NBA players Francisco Garcia (Sacramento Kings), Al Horford (Atlanta Hawks) and Charlie Villanueva (Detroit Pistons) were members of the Dominican Republic team that earned its first-ever medal in FIBA International action.

-Cantens spent the previous two years working alongside Enfield at Florida State as a graduate assistant.
+Before his time at FGCU, Cantens spent two years working alongside former head coach Andy Enfield at Florida State as a graduate assistant.
 Over his two seasons in Tallahassee, Cantens assisted with film exchange, film break down and scouting reports, on-campus recruiting visits along with on and off the floor instruction to student-athletes.
 Florida State advanced to the NCAA Tournament each season, highlighted by a Sweet Sixteen run in 2010-11.

 Individual instruction was also a big part of Cantens’ graduate assistantship at FSU under head coach Leonard Hamilton where he helped with individual workouts.
 Cantens worked first hand with 2011 NBA first round pick Chris Singleton (Washington Wizards), and 2010 NBA Draft picks Solomon Alabi (Dallas Mavericks) and Ryan Reid (Indiana Pacers).